barnex/jit/README.md

 The last stage is assembling binary machine code for the instructions our compiler has just output. x86-64 instruction encoding is a little bit _ehum_ convoluted, so we'll keep this stage as simple as possible. `asm.go` implements assembly for a handful instructions like `call` `mov` `movabsq` `push` `pop` `ret` `add` `sub` `mul` `div`.

-We sidestep variable-length encoding by limiting ourselves mostly to registers `xmm0-7` in addition to the necessary `rbp`, `rsp` and `rax`.
-We also sidestep the _ehum_ "joy" of x86 addressing modes by using a load-store strategy, separating memory access from other operations.
+We sidestep variable-length encoding difficulties by limiting ourselves mostly to registers `xmm0-7` in addition to the necessary `rbp`, `rsp` and `rax`.
+We also sidestep the "joy" of x86 addressing modes by using a strict load-store approach, separating memory access from other operations.

 ## Dynamic loading & execution